tomasferrarisenda/automate-all-the-things-braindamage-WORKING/README.md

 ## Instructions

-1. Go to "Pipelines" under "Pipelines" on the left side menu.
+1. On your GitHub repo, go to the "Actions" tab.
-2. Click on "New pipeline".
+2. Click on the "06-Destroy infrastructure" workflow.
-3. Select "GitHub".
-4. Select the repo, it should be "your-github-username/automate-all-the-things-braindamage"
-5. Select "Existing Azure Pipelines YAML file".
-6. Under "Branch" select "main" and under "Path" select "/azure-devops/05-destroy-all-the-things.yml".
-Click "Continue".
-7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
-8. Click on "Run".
+3. Click on "Run workflow" (Use workflow from Branch: main).
-9. There's two AWS resources that for some reason don't get destroyed: a DHCP Option Set and an Auto Scaling Managed Rule.
+4. There's two AWS resources that for some reason don't get destroyed: a DHCP Option Set and an Auto Scaling Managed Rule.
 I'm pretty sure these don't generate any expenses but you can go and delete them manually just in case.
 I'm really sorry about this...
 I have brought [shame](https://i.imgur.com/PIm1apF.gifv) upon my family...

 <br/>
 <br/>